OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Kinofilm International Short Film Festival was established in October 1995.
 Kinofilm Festival has grown over the last twenty years to become an internationally recognised short film festival celebrating the art of short film and bringing the best short films from around the globe to Manchester for the 13th edition of KINOFILM which will take place from the 23th-29th of November as a special International Short Film & Animation Festival.

-The Short Film Festival in 2015 will focus primarily on European short films but will feature an International Panorama programme for international award winning short films.
+The Short Film Festival in 2015 will focus on European and International Short Films with a special International Panorama programme for international award winning short films.

 Please note for this year and due to public demand we are holding a significant section of animations and welcome entries of short animations worldwide.